-Students who major in global studies are required to study abroad for at least one semester and demonstrate intermediate proficiency in a foreign language.
+Students who major in global studies study abroad for at least one semester and should demonstrate intermediate proficiency in a foreign language.
 To earn the bachelor’s degree, students take a minimum of 13 courses (37 credits).

 - Introduction to Global Studies

 - Comparative Politics

 - Cross-Cultural Psychology